mat3rial/silver-guide-argent/en/toolkit/glossary.md

 ## GST/HST Rebate

-Also called Public Service Bodies Rebate, is a refund for qualifying non-profit organization of taxes paid on purchases, including those that were also acquired through bartered exchange.
+A refund for qualifying non-profit organizations of taxes paid on purchases, including those that were also acquired through barter exchange.
+Also called "Public Service Bodies Rebate."

-## In Kind Donation: see Contribution
+## In Kind Donation: see Contributions

 ## Input tax credit (ITC)